virtual-hippo/tidb-with-sqlx/README.md

 - Rust toolchain
 - Docker and Docker Compose (for local MySQL)
 - `cargo-make` for task automation
+- VS Code (optional) with rust-analyzer extension for enhanced development experience

 ### Local Development with Docker